j50n/deno-proc/README.md

 One of the challenges of working with processes in Deno is that you _must_ manually close every process resource - readers, writers, and the process itself.

-Additionally, it is an error (with real consequences) to attempt to try to close an already closed resource again.
-This can make working with even one process somewhat awkward and tricky.
-With more than one process, it is confusing and maybe a bit dangerous.
+There are other complications as well.
+You can't close a resource more than once, so you can't have optional/defensive calls to close things.
+If you fail to close a child process before you exit with `Deno.exit()`, the child process will live on - but child processes are automatically closed if you exit with `CTRL-c`.

+This isn't just complicated to use.
+It is really difficult to write correct code with the Deno process runner.

-To help with this problem, `proc` introduces `ProcGroup`.
-A `ProcGroup` is a `Deno.Closer`, and when you close it, you also close all resources associated with the group.
+To solve these resource-management problems, we can run processes with a `ProcGroup`.
+A `ProcGroup` is a `Deno.Closer`, and when you close it, you tidy up all the resources and processes associated with the group. `ProcGroup` also makes sure things get cleaned up properly when the Deno process exits.

 `proc` requires that all processes it manages are associated with a `ProcGroup`.